seeu-inspace/easyg/README.md

 5. If there is a smb service present
    - run `nmap -vvv -p 139,445 --script=smb* <IP>`
    - test default credentials / anonymous login
-   - search for CVEs and exploits
+   - search for CVEs and exploits (EternalBlue)
+6. For Active Directory
+   - run enum4linux with no user and `guest:`

 #### <ins>2.
 Attack a Public Machine</ins>